-I have to admit that I only discovered Linocut Printmaking quite recently.
+I have to admit that I only discovered Linocut Printmaking in the last few years.

 The reaction of most people I talk to now is "Lino printing?
 Oh yes I did that at school”

 (- and there often follows tales of hard lino, blunt tools and minor injuries)

 My education was seriously lacking in that respect - maybe I just went to the sort of school where they didn't willingly give the kids sharp objects.

 I adored painting and drawing when I was young.
 I studied Art up to A level, but there I stopped.
 Life intervened and somehow, something I loved became something I never did.

 The seeds of change were sown when I visited the Victoria gallery in Bath a few years ago and saw wonderful relief prints which were dark and intriguing and made me want to rush off and try for myself.

 To paraphrase Mark Twain - "I never let schooling interfere with my education" so I’ve been on a journey of discovery ever since; self taught but enjoy attending workshops to gain or improve specific skills.